eduardosasso/lightapi/README.md

 ## Use cases
 A classical example would be something like this - you're a mobile engineer and you need a new API but it takes forever for the backend guys to build it so you are pretty much blocked until they have something to show.

-Using ApiUrl.io you can prototype the API in collaboration and work independently while your team mate can code the real API using the prototype you guys designed as a baseline and you the iOS engineer can also start building and simply replace the endpoint when the official API is ready!
+Using LightAPI you can prototype the API in collaboration and work independently while your team mate can code the real API using the prototype you guys designed as a baseline and you the iOS engineer can also start building and simply replace the endpoint when the official API is ready!

 ## Demo
 ```